To many people, setting up and stocking a new tank can bring a sense of enjoyment and fulfillment as you watch it progress.

 Before you begin you should try to get an idea of the size of the aquarium you want to use as well as the style you would like to reproduce.

-Try and think of what design will look like as well as the types of hardscapes like rocks or wood.
+Try and think of what the final design will look like as well as the types of hardscapes like rocks or wood.
 Also, consider the species of both fauna and flora which will inhabit the tank.

 You will also need to plan the position of your aquarium.